Is Kuala Lumpur Safe? A Detailed Safety Guide for Travelers and Expats

 In most cases, you can just walk safely, especially in busy public spaces like malls, KLCC Park, and the main roads around Bukit Bintang.

 However, if it’s at night, you do need to be more cautious.
 Areas like Chinatown, and some quiet streets can feel very different after dark.
-Of cause, they’re not necessarily dangerous, but they tend to be poorly lit and less populated, which can make you feel unsafe.
+Of course, they’re not necessarily dangerous, but they tend to be poorly lit and less populated, which can make you feel unsafe.

 However, in an area like Pavilion, Bukit Bintang, and KLCC, it’s safe to walk, even at night.